fly, spin & conventional gear

 A: We have several opportunities within easy boat access from the lodge.

-On average in a season we only have approx three (3) days in which the planes cannot fly at all.
+On average in a season we only have approximately three (3) days in which the planes cannot fly at all.
 We never compromise customer safety EVER.
 If it is not safe we DO NOT fly.

 A: Mission Lodge has over 40 boats stashed throughout the Bristol Bay region.
 Many of the destinations you will fly in and meet your guide who will be waiting for you with a boat.
 Other destinations you will fly with your guide and will have a boat at your destination.
-Some destinations will be accessable only by foot, others will have a kayak waiting for you or you will bring a raft with you.
+Some destinations will be accessible only by foot, others will have a kayak waiting for you or you will bring a raft with you.
 All of this will be pre-planned the evening before and will be fully orchestrated by your professional guide.

 A: It depends on the month and the season – wet seasons are worse than dry seasons.
 Normally unless you are hiking in the tundra the bugs are not bad at all.
 They can be pesky at times in the evenings on the decks if the wind is still.
 A good bug repellent with deet is highly recommended.
 Mosquito netting is normally not needed but if you plan on doing a lot of hiking it may be a good idea.
 The lodge has bug repellent but you are always encouraged to bring your own.